113ll3/Ibmclouddocscli/idt/vscode.md

 ## Dependencies
 {: #dependencies}

-To use the IBM Developer Tools extension for Visual Studio Code, you need the [{{site.data.keyword.Bluemix_notm}} CLI](https://plugins.ng.bluemix.net/ui/home.html) and the [IBM Developer CLI](index.html) plug-in that is installed on your system.
+To use the IBM Cloud Developer Tools extension for Visual Studio Code, you need the [{{site.data.keyword.Bluemix_notm}} CLI](https://plugins.ng.bluemix.net/ui/home.html) and the [IBM Developer CLI](index.html) plug-in that is installed on your system.

 ## Installation
 {: #installation}

-The simplest way to install the IBM Developers Tools extension is to use Visual Studio Code’s 'quick open' command:
+The simplest way to install the IBM Cloud Developers Tools extension is to use Visual Studio Code’s 'quick open' command:

 1. Open the 'quick open' command palette by using the following key combinations from within the editor:

   * **Mac:** `cmd + p`
   * **Windows / Linux:** `ctrl + p`

-2. Enter the `ext install ibm-developer` command and press enter to install the IBM Developer Tools extension inside the Visual Studio Code editor.
+2. Enter the `ext install ibm-developer` command and press enter to install the IBM Cloud Developer Tools extension inside the Visual Studio Code editor.

-Alternatively, you can install the IBM Developer Tools extension through the "Extensions" management window:
+Alternatively, you can install the IBM Cloud Developer Tools extension through the "Extensions" management window:

 1. Open the **Extensions** sidebar inside of the Visual Studio Code editor, and then search by using the string `publisher:IBM Developer`.
-The IBM Developer Tools extension is displayed in the search results.
+The IBM Cloud Developer Tools extension is displayed in the search results.
 2. Click the **Install** button to begin the installation.

-You can also access the [IBM Developer Tools extension directly within the Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=IBM.ibm-developer).
+You can also access the [IBM Cloud Developer Tools extension directly within the Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=IBM.ibm-developer).

 ## Usage
 {: #usage}